An interesting book by Hornell Hart

 Hart's synthesis

 In 1959 Hornell Hart (1888-1967) published The Enigma of Survival, a text in which he examined the evidence for and against the survival hypothesis.
-After graduating at Iowa University in 1921, Hart was professor of sociology at Duke University (North Carolina) for twenty years.
+After graduating at Iowa University in 1921, Hart was professor of Sociology at Duke University (North Carolina) for twenty years.
 During this time he collaborated with Joseph B. Rhine, whose activity in the field of psychical research was carried out at the same University, and actively participated in the board of directors of the Journal of Parapsychology.
 He wrote some books and many articles on important topics about sociology, psychology and parapsychology.
-He coined the term super-ESP (or super-psi) to indicate a set of extraordinary faculties attributed to human mind in order to explain paranormal phenomena, so to avoid to have to resort to the hypothesis of spirit survival.
+He coined the term super-psi (or super-ESP) to indicate a set of extraordinary faculties attributed to human mind in order to explain paranormal phenomena, so to avoid to have to resort to the hypothesis of spirit survival.

 Drayton Thomas's investigation on survival

-Drayton Thomas was convinced that human personality survives the death of the body, and believed that he had found enough evidence to justify his opinion.
-By survival he meant a continuity of memory, character and fundamental interests of the human personality of the deceased, and believed that their personality retained vivid and detailed memories of their earthly life.
-Through the most gifted mediums, these entities could converse and collaborate with living people, while remaining in a separate dimension from the earthly one.
-According to Drayton Thomas, during the séances there was a clear perception of the presence of the etheric body of the entities in a well defined physical space, not far from the medium, while Feda, Leonard's control spirit, spoke and reported their thoughts, telepathically communicating with the spirits.
-From time to time, however, the entities spoke directly, in a whisper or aloud, and then their words or phrases could be heard distinctly as coming from where they were.
-Dryton Thomas carefully investigated the phenomenon of «direct voice», and reported that the tone of the voice and the expressive modalities of the communicating entities corresponded to those they had in life, whether they manifested themselves directly or spoke through the medium's body.
+Dryton Thomas carefully investigated the phenomenon of direct voice, and reported that the tone of the voice and the expressive modalities of the communicating entities corresponded to those they had in life, whether they manifested themselves directly or spoke through the medium's body.
 Some of the messages of the most important entities, including Thomas's father and sister, consisted of predictions relating to future events of which neither the medium nor any of the sitters could have any certainty, but not even a vague idea, at the moment when the prediction was revealed, as a confirmation of the fact that the entities had much more advanced information and knowledge than those accessible with our normal human resources.
 In addition, Dryton Thomas carried out a great deal of verbal association experiments, citations of books and articles, and proxy sittings (sessions during which the questions and requests presented to the entities by one of the sitters were written by a third absent person, often unknown to the sitter himself, and the answers obtained were then sent to this third person for verification), in order to confirm without any doubt the identity of the entities and to exclude any form of telepathy between sitters and medium.

-The limits of the super-ESP theory
+The limits of the super-psi theory

 In the face of these important evidence obtained by Dryton Thomas, Hart points out the presence – among the communicating entities – of fictitious characters, often in the role of control spirits, such as Feda for the medium Osborne Leonard or Phinuit in the case of Leonora Piper, or of characters partly created by the sitters, like that John Ferguson we have referred to in the experiments conducted by Samuel G. Soal.
-The author of the book then proceeds to an assessment of the super-ESP theory, considered plausible (among others) by Professor Dodds (1893-1979) and Gardner Murphy (1895-1979), according to which the dramatizing power of unconscious faculties of the human mind is able, under certain circumstances, to make use of telepathy, clairvoyance, precognition and retrocognition in a practically unlimited manner, overcoming any form of control.
+The author of the book then proceeds to an assessment of the super-psi theory, considered plausible (among others) by Professor Dodds (1893-1979) and Gardner Murphy (1895-1979), according to which the dramatizing power of unconscious faculties of the human mind is able, under certain circumstances, to make use of telepathy, clairvoyance, precognition and retrocognition in a practically unlimited manner, overcoming any form of control.
 As early as 1923 Charles Richet had stated that, rather than accepting survival, he preferred to hypothesize an extreme perfection of transcendental cognitions, grouped around imaginary centers represented by fictitious characters of communicating entities.
 However, this conception, inspired by a sort of omniscient telepathy, seemed unsustainable to many researchers: for example, Saltmarsh, in 1931, wondered with what instruments the medium's mind could connect with the hidden, or unknown, source of information, if this information was not attributable to any identifiable person: it was like looking for the classic needle in the haystack!

 Professor Dodds and the power of telepathy

-Eric Robertson Dodds was born in Banbridge, Down County, from teacher parents: at the age of 10 he moved with his mother to Dublin (his father had died three years earlier) and received his education at St. Andrew's College and Campbell College in Belfast.
+Eric Robertson Dodds was bornin 1893 in Banbridge, Down County, from teacher parents: at the age of 10 he moved with his mother to Dublin (his father had died three years earlier) and received his education at St. Andrew's College and Campbell College in Belfast.
 He was subsequently expelled from the institute because of his «vulgar, affected and persistent insolence».
 In 1912 he won a scholarship at Oxford University College, where he studied Literae Humaniores and was able to establish relationship with Aldous Huxley and T. S. Eliot.
 After graduating, in 1919 he was appointed professor in charge at Reading University, where he met and married A. E. Powell, a professor of English.
 From 1924 to 1936 he taught Greek at Birmingham University.
 During this period he edited several important translations and was able to devote himself also to his own poetic production.
 In 1936, by direct choice of the English Crown, he was appointed Regius Professor of Greek at Oxford University.
-His lack of service in the First World War, his manifest nearness to the independence positions of the Irish Republic and to socialism, as well as his unusual field of research, did not initially make him welcome to his fellows.
+His lack of service in the First World War, his manifest nearness to the independence positions of the Irish Republic and to socialism, as well as his unusual field of research, did not initially make him welcome to his colleagues.
 Throughout his life he cultivated interests in mysticism, metapsychics, and paranormal phenomena, eventually becoming president of the SPR in 1961.
 As he states in his biography Missing Persons (1977), from an early age he became passionate about «the wide range of phenomena that occupy the disputed territories between science and superstition».
 In the experimental field, he succeeded in obtaining significant telepathic responses from hypnotized subjects and carried out some mediumistic experiments with the Schneider brothers and Gladys Osborne Leonard.

 Dodds considered telepathy as a proven fact, but he did not believe in survival.
 He claimed that he did not deem necessary the hypothesis that the subconscious mind of the medium were to look for the subconscious mind of a subject in possession of the information, so to find the appropriate information to create the personification of an entity related to some of the sitters.
 Dodds' position can be considered acceptable only if referred to those cases in which the medium can draw on unconscious or removed material (read or heard): expanding the range of available information by including conscious or unconscious memories of the sitters, telepathically transferred to the medium's mind, telepathy alone could be sufficient to explain the personality of the communicating entities and the correctness of the information provided by the madium.
 But is it legitimate to extend the range from which information is taken to all the living minds, wherever they are, and even to the minds of deceased people?
 And how could we obtain information regarding future events that have yet to occur?